vinothwino/frontend-assignment/README.md

 Link to design: [Design](https://www.figma.com/file/EEmRktq44VPR3u8Lx7otOJ/Frontend-Assignment---Dropdown?type=design&t=YyUdu9qHBb3sS66T-6)

 Description
 This is similar to the @-mentions in X/Twitter.
 The user can type any text in the input element but when user types `@` then a select box should appear from which they can select an option and it should be displayed in input element.
 For example `Hi @Luke Skywalker may the force be with you.`.
+An `onChange` handler should be triggered with the input and the options selected, in a format of your choice.

 Instructions: